Colonisation (biology)

-Colonisation or colonization is the process in biology by which a species spreads to new areas.
-Colonisation often refers to successful immigration where a population becomes integrated into an ecological community, having resisted initial local extinction.
+Colonisation or colonization is the spread and development of an organism in a new area or habitat.
+Colonization comprises the physical arrival of a species in a new area, but also its successful establishment within the local community.
 In ecology, it is represented by the symbol λ (lowercase lambda) to denote the long-term intrinsic growth rate of a population.